Around evaluations of biset functors: Around highest-weight structure

 It is clear that $\underline{F}(H)$ is a subset of the right hand side term.
 Conversely, let $x$ be an element of the right hand side.
 Let $K$ be a strict subquotient of $H$ and $U\in kB(K,H)$.
 Then $U$ is a linear combination of transitive bisets $(K\times H)/L$.
 Moreover, by Bouc's Butterfly decomposition we have:

 where $(B,A)$ is a particular section of $H$ and $(D,C)$ is a particular section of $K$.
 It is clear that $B/A$ is a \emph{strict} subquotient of $H$ as it is isomorphic to a subquotient of $K$.
 Now $\Def^{B}_{B/A} \circ \Res^{H}_{B}$ kills $x$ by assumption, so $(K\times H)/L$ kills $x$.
 This proves that $x\in \mathrm{Ker}(F(U))$, and the equality $(\ref{3})$ holds.
-The same result holds for $\Res^{\D}_{\D_0}(F)$, as the butterfly decomposition is still correct in the category $\D_0$.
-The only difference is that there are no inflation in this decomposition. \end{proof} \begin{theo} Let $\D$ be a replete biset category with only finitely many isomorphism classes of objects.
+The same result holds for $\Res^{\D}_{\D_0}(F)$, as the butterfly decomposition still holds in the category $\D_0$.
+The only difference is that there is no inflation in this decomposition. \end{proof} \begin{theo} Let $\D$ be a replete biset category with only finitely many isomorphism classes of objects.
 Let $k$ be a field such that $\mathrm{char}(k)\nmid |\Out(H)|$ for $H\in \D$.
 Then, the category $\mathcal{F}_{\D_0,k}$ is an exact Borel subcategory of $\FDk$. \end{theo} \begin{proof} By Webb's Theorem \ref{webb}, under these hypothesis the category $\mathcal{F}_{\D_0,k}$ is a highest-weight category.
 Moreover, by Proposition $9.1$ of \cite{webb_strat2}, all the standard functors $\Delta_{H,V}^{\D_0}$ are simple.
 Let $V$ be an arbitrary $k\Out(H)$-module.
 Let $F$ be any functor in $\FDk$.
 Then, using successive adjunctions and the isomorphism of Lemma \ref{iso1}, we have:

 Since this holds for any functor $F$, we have that $\, ^{l}\Ind_{\D_0}^{\D}$ sends the standard functors for the category $\D_0$ to the standard functors in $\FDk$.

 It remains to check that the functor $\, ^{l}\Ind_{\D_0}^{\D}$ is exact.
-For that we use the description of this particular induction due to Rosalie Chevalley.
-See Section $5.1$ of \cite{chevalley_these} for more details.
-Let $F$ be a deflation functor, then she proved (under slightly stronger, but not important for the proof, hypothesis on the field and the category $\D$) that
+For this, we use the description of this induction due to Rosalie Chevalley (See Section $5.1$ of \cite{chevalley_these} for more details).
+Let $F$ be a deflation functor, then she proved\footnote{under stronger hypothesis on the field and the category $\D$.
+However, one can check that her proof can be generalized to our situation. } that